A Pre-training Framework for Relational Data with Information-theoretic Principles: Predictive Task-aware Self-supervised Learning

 \begin{theorem} Let \(\vb{x}, \vb{t}, \vb{y}\) be random variables with joint distribution \(p(\vb{x, t, y})\).
 Assume that \(\vb{z_1}\) is sufficient representation of \(\vb{x}\) with side-channel information \(\vb{t}\) for \(\vb{y}\), and \(\vb{z_2}\) is sufficient representation of \(\vb{x}\) for \(\vb{y}\).
 Then mutual information between \(\vb{z_1}\) and \(\vb{y}\) is at least as much as that between \(\vb{z_2}\) and \(\vb{y}\):

 \end{theorem}

 The theorem justifies the construction of the task vector, introduced in Section~\ref{subsec:tve}.
 In other words, whenever side-channel signals actually carry extra task-relevant cues, using them in pre-training can equip the model with task-aware representations.
 The task vector is task-relevant, as it serves as the proxy representation of a set of values that are used during label generation process (as demonstrated in Eq. \ref{eq:set-function}), thus improving fine-tuning.
-In contrast, standard SSL learns noise-invariant embeddings and only later fits a direct input–label mapping, without ever modeling the underlying set distribution.
+In contrast, standard SSL learns noise-invariant embeddings and only later fits a direct input--label mapping in the fine-tuning stage, without ever modeling the underlying set distribution in the pre-training stage.